 Bisnode to cough up eight million euros on postage due to GDPR breach – which is 36 times more than the fine!

-The Danish company Bisnode has been fined 220,000 euros for violations of the GDPR rules in Poland.
+220,000 euro fine for the Danish company Bisnode due to violations of the GDPR rules in Poland.

 Apart from being the first fine of its kind in Poland, it is not in itself particularly startling.
 What is remarkable is that the company is required to inform the six million people whose data was affected, with an old-fashioned letter in the post, according to TechCrunch.

 According to the company, the request, made by the Polish Data Protection Authority, will incur an expense of eight million euros for postage alone.
 Not to mention the other costs involved in sending out the many letters.

 The crime committed by Bisnode in Poland is that they have collected data from publicly available sources without informing the people who this data belongs to.
 An action that is contrary to Article 14 of the European Personal Data Regulation.
 The company has been given three months to inform the people affected.

 According to TechCrunch, who refer to Polish media, Bisnode is to take the decision to court.
 First, to the Polish judicial system and, if necessary, all the way to the top of the European Court of Justice.
 They will challenge Article 14 on exactly how much can reasonably be imposed on companies in the duty to provide information.
 Article 14 has exceptions that speak of proportionality or impossibility.
 The question is whether those exceptions can come into play here.

 “The decision is seen as very radical, as it interprets Article 14 very literally,” IT security expert Lucasz Olejnik told TechCrunch.
 According to him, the Polish Data Protection Authority has taken a very principled decision in this case:

 “They argue that the business model is based on data harvesting and that the company has made an active decision.
 They also argue that the company was aware of the obligation, since they did contact some of the individuals involved.”